DrQuestion/coglasso/README.md

 *collaborative graphical lasso*.
 For a more exhaustive example we refer the user to the vignette `vignette("coglasso")`.
 The package provides example multi-omics data sets of different dimensions, here we will use `multi_omics_sd_small`.
-Please notice that the current version of `coglasso` expects multi-omics data sets with *two* “omic” layers, where the single layers are grouped by column.
+Please notice that the current version of the coglasso package expects multi-omics data sets with *two* “omic” layers, where the single layers are grouped by column.
 For example, in `multi_omics_sd_small` the first 16 columns represent transcript abundances, and the other 5 columns represent metabolite abundances.
-To default usage of coglasso only needs the input dataset and the dimension of the first “omic” layer.
+To default usage of `coglasso()` only needs the input dataset and the dimension of the first “omic” layer.

 ``` r
 library(coglasso)